tagshelfsrl/dotnet-alfred-api-wrapper/README.md

    };
    ```

 2. Next, call the appropriate method to upload the file.
-In this case, we'll use the `UploadAsync` method to upload the file from the URL:</br></br>
+In this case, we'll use the `UploadAsync` method to upload the file from the URL in this step we are uploading and triggering the magic:</br></br>

    ```csharp
    // Upload remote file